F-NOWING/learngit/readme.txt

 a new learner about web.
-But,there is also a good creat a branch is easy
+But,there is also a good creat a branch is easy AND quick